jeffremer/path.js/README.md

 * The constructor accepts an array of points ([x,y]) or a simplified SVG Path string
 * `clone`, `map`, `filter`, `slice` all return new Path objects, not Arrays
 * `toString` returns the SVG Path as expected in a Path data attribute
+* Moveto may only appear at the beginning and closepath may optionally only appear at the end of a path

 Documentation